 A Short Story about Pumpkin Cheesecake with Gingersnap Crust and Warm Bourbon Praline Sauce

-As many of my followers know, my mother ran a restaurant in Houston, TX during the 1980-1990’s.
-In addition to the excellent sandwiches, and salads, desserts were a well known specialty.
-During the Holidays the restaurant would get overwhelmed by special orders for cakes, pies and other holiday treats.
-At Thanksgiving orders for desserts were in high demand, particularly the Pumpkin Cheesecake with Gingersnap Crust which was made from scratch and very time consuming to prepare.
+As many of my followers know, my mother ran a restaurant in Houston, TX, during the 1980-1990s.
+In addition to the excellent sandwiches and salads, desserts were a well-known specialty.
+During the Holidays, the restaurant would get overwhelmed by special orders for cakes, pies, and other holiday treats.
+At Thanksgiving, desserts were in high demand, particularly the Pumpkin Cheesecake with Gingersnap Crust which was time-consuming to prepare.

-In hopes of slowing the flood of orders, my mother raised the price of the Pumpkin Cheesecakes from $40 to $65 per cake, which was a significant increase during the 80-90’s.
-Her scheme however, backfired and the orders for the Pumpkin Cheesecake quadrupled.
-Apparently in those days people reasoned that a $40 cheesecake was fantastic, but a $65 cheesecake must be out of this world and everyone had to have one.
-We ended up making Pumpkin Cheesecakes around the clock to fill the high demand.
+In hopes of slowing the flood orders, my mother raised the price of the Pumpkin Cheesecakes from $40 to $65 per cheesecake.
+Her scheme, however, backfired, and the orders for the Pumpkin Cheesecake quadrupled.
+People reasoned that a $40 cheesecake was fantastic in those days, but a $65 cheesecake must be out of this world, and everyone had to have one.
+So we ended up making Pumpkin Cheesecakes around the clock to fill the high demand.

 - You can make your own Old World Gingersnap Cookies or purchase your favorite brand (Whole Foods 365 Ginger Snap Cookies are great) to use in this recipe.
 (Adding a little bit of extra sugar helps keep the cookie crumbs from clumping)

-- When making any type of cookie crust for cheesecakes, once formed freeze the crust to solidify the butter (after mixing the crumb with butter/sugar).
-This makes the crust easier to deal with when adding the filling.
+- When making any cookie crust for cheesecakes, freeze the crust to solidify the butter (after mixing the crumbs with butter/sugar).
+In addition, the frozen crust is easier to deal with when adding the filling.

-- To make clean slices, use a long, thin sharp knife heated in a pitcher of very hot water.
+- To make clean slices, use a long, thin sharp knife heated in a pitcher of boiling water.
 (You can also use a baker’s propane torch.)
-Using a dry towel, clean off the water and make the cut.
-Reheat the knife in the hot water and clean between cuts.
+Using a dry towel, clean off the water and cut.
+Reheat the knife in hot water and clean between cuts.

 - Don’t use pumpkin pie filling for this recipe.
-That type of pie filling is already spiced and sweetened.
-This recipe is made to add your own honey and spices.
-If you only have pumpkin pie filling available just leave out the sweetener and spices.
+That type of pie filling is already spiced and sweetened—this recipe contains honey and spices.
+If you only have pumpkin pie filling available, leave out the sweetener and spices.

 Gingersnap Pumpkin Cheesecake with Warm Praline Sauce